Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue

 \section{TF--PMI for Lexical Style Feature Extraction}

-Inspired by Roy et al.~\cite{roy2023fewshot}, a Pointwise Mutual Information (PMI)-based method is adopted to extract style-indicative lexical features.
+Inspired by \citet{roy2023fewshot}, a Pointwise Mutual Information (PMI)-based method is adopted to extract style-indicative lexical features.
 Specifically, proxy utterances are first collected from each style-specific corpus and tokenized using the HanLP~\cite{he-choi-2021-stem} Python library.
 During preprocessing, punctuation marks and a predefined list of Chinese stop words are removed.

 However, the conventional PMI formulation exhibits limited discriminative power when handling \textbf{style-exclusive words} (i.e., tokens that appear only in a single style corpus).
 Such words often receive identical high PMI scores, resulting in a loss of ranking granularity.
 Moreover, standard PMI fails to adequately reflect term frequency (TF) within a style, which is a crucial indicator for capturing idiolectal habits and high-frequency stylistic expressions.